Search

 Percutaneous endoscopic gastrostomy

-A percutaneous endoscopic gastrostomy (PEG) is a procedure for making an access to the stomach through the abdominal wall.
-Gastrostomy is any such access, but in PEG it is made using an endoscopy.
+A percutaneous endoscopic gastrostomy (PEG) is the making of access to the digestive tract through the abdominal wall.
+Gastrostomy is any such access, but in PEG it is made through endoscopy.

-The procedure is performed in order to place a gastric feeding tube as a long-term means of providing nutrition to patients who cannot take food orally.
-Many stroke patients, for example, are at risk of aspiration pneumonia due to poor control over the swallowing muscles; some will benefit from a PEG performed to maintain nutrition.
+PEG is a long-term solution to give nutrition to patients who cannot take food orally.
+Many stroke patients are at risk of aspiration pneumonia due to poor control over the swallowing muscles; some need a PEG to maintain nutrition.